DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 - View and sort through mass amounts of previous messages.

 Once the mod is installed a **<u>Chat Log</u>** tab will be added to the AdvancedChat Config Menu.
 Located in that tab are the following;

+**In Game Buttons**
+- The Chatlog module adds an additional button to the right of the UI that looks like 3 stacked bars once the chat is opened.
+That is used to view and search chat.
+The search options use the **Filter Type** button that cycles the options;
+	- **Literal**, exact match.
+	- **Upper-Lower**, literal but not case-sensitive.
+	- **RegEx**, Parses the strings as Regular Expression.
+	- **All**, Passes all text through the filter regardless of the string to find.

 ***Chat Log Tab***
 - Stored Lines - The maximum amount of lines stored in the Chat Log.
 (Excessively large values may cause memory errors)
 - Saved Lines - Stores a specific amount of lines into a file and loads it when the game starts.
 - Clean Saved Lines - Removes some styling information for the saved text such as click events and hover events reducing file size.

 **Output File**
-- The location of the log file is in your .minecraft folder, either in the main directory (*~/.minecraft/chatlogs/*) or profile directory (*~/.minecraft/MC_Profile_Name/chatlogs/*) in the 'logs' folder.
+- The location of the log file is in your .minecraft folder, either in the main directory (*~/.minecraft/chatlogs/*) or profile directory (*~/.minecraft/MC_Profile_Name/chatlogs/*) in the 'chatlogs' folder.

 ---
 ![ACC-ChatFiltersIcon](./assets/images/ACC-ChatFilters_Icon.png)